 Validate Social Media Profiles:

-In the digital landscape, a domain can often be associated with social media profiles.
+A domain can often be associated with social media profiles.

 To ensure that these profiles align with your intended use of the domain and are authentic, follow these steps: